gahssi/netvermin/README.md

 To run the worm in your test environment, you will need:

 - **Operating System:** Linux
-  - Windows compatibility is a WIP.
-Currently looking into `pyinstaller` to convert worm to a .exe file.
+  - Windows port is a WIP.
+Currently looking into `pyinstaller` to convert worm to a .exe file (will require rewriting network scanning module since porting `nmap` to Windows is more complex).
 - **Python:** Python 3.6+ (recommended Python 3.10 or later)
 - **Required Python Packages:**
   - `netifaces`